 This TV segment, was produced by the Discovery Channel (Canada) and aired on its Daily Planet Show on April 27, 2011.

-This Radio Broadcast, was produced by NPR for its Studio 360 show with Kurt Andersen.
+This Radio Broadcast was produced by NPR for its Studio 360 show with Kurt Andersen.
 It aired on April 28 and April 29, 2011 all over the US in more than 150 cities and featured the first 3D audio broadcast ever.
 To hear the broadcast, click on the "Listen" link on top of this page.

-aired all over the US in more than 150 cities and featured the first 3D audio broadcast ever.
+This video was produced by NPR for its Studio 360 show with Kurt Andersen.
+It was part of their suplementary online coverage, accompanying the radio broadcast referenced above, which aired all over the US in more than 150 cities and featured the first 3D audio broadcast ever.
 To hear the broadcast, click on the "Listen" link on top of this page.

-This article, written by Ed Rex, was published on June 18, 2011in the Spectator magazine (UK).
+This article, written by Ed Rex, was published on June 18, 2011 in the Spectator magazine (UK).

-This article, written by Matt Wells, was published on 3/19/11 on the website of BBC Radio's Today Programme to accompany a segment on Prof. Choueiri's 3D audio work that was broadcast that day on the show following the BBC News.
+This article, written by Matt Wells, was published on March 19, 2011 on the website of BBC Radio's Today Programme to accompany a segment on Prof. Choueiri's 3D audio work that was broadcast that day on the show following the BBC News.

-This video was published online by the Star Ledger newspaper on September 18, 2010
+This video was published online by the Star Ledger newspaper on September 18, 2010.